ryanburda/buf-mark/README.md

   -- Set to true to swap native mark keymaps with buffer mark keymaps -- (only works when keymaps = true) swap_native_mark_keymaps = false,

+  -- Set to true to persist marks between Neovim sessions -- Marks will be saved per working directory persist = false,
 })
 ```